 Pre-owned models of the Apple Watch Series 2 and original Apple Watch may circulate online as people look to upgrade as well.
 But neither generation is supported by the latest watchOS software updates, so they’re fairly limited compared to newer versions.
 You can see our guide on how to trade in your Apple Watch if you want to get credit for your older model, too.

 See all of the best Apple Watch models below.

 What is the best Apple Watch right now?

-The best Apple Watch is the latest Apple Watch — the Series 6.
-Not only does the Apple Watch 6 benefit from Apple’s activity tracking sensors, FDA-approved ECG monitor, an always-on display and dedicated App Store, but it has the biggest display of any Apple Watch yet.
+The best Apple Watch is the latest Apple Watch — the Series 7.
+Not only does the Apple Watch 7 benefit from Apple’s activity tracking sensors, FDA-approved ECG monitor, an always-on display and dedicated App Store, but it has the biggest display of any Apple Watch yet.
 It's up to 20% larger than the Apple Watch 6 display and 50% larger than the Apple Watch 3 display.

-You won't get most of these features on the Apple Watch SE, but the mid-range option is still a good Apple Watch Series 5 replacement and the best Apple Watch for first-time users.
+You won't get most of these features on the Apple Watch SE, but the mid-range option is still a good alternative and perhaps the best Apple Watch for first-time users.
 It's also one of the best smartwatches for women.
 It starts at $279, and offers the cheapest entry point to an Apple Watch with LTE, $329.
-Plus it benefits from all the best Apple Watch apps and watchOS 7's sleep tracking tools and new watch faces.
+Plus it benefits from all the best Apple Watch apps and watchOS 8.

 The best Apple Watch today